About this Install Guide

 If context is loaded correctly, Gemini should provide Arm-specific recommendations.

-How do I integrate the Arm MCP server with Gemini CLI?
+Integrate the Arm MCP server with Gemini CLI

-The Arm MCP (Model Context Protocol) server provides Gemini CLI with specialized tools and knowledge for Arm architecture development, migration, and optimization.
+The Arm Model Context Protocol (MCP) server provides Gemini CLI with specialized tools and knowledge for Arm architecture development, migration, and optimization.
 By integrating the Arm MCP server, you gain access to Arm-specific documentation, code analysis tools, and optimization recommendations directly through your Gemini conversations.

-How do I set up the Arm MCP server with Docker?
+Set up the Arm MCP server with Docker

 The Arm MCP server runs as a Docker container that Gemini CLI connects to via the Model Context Protocol.
 You need Docker installed on your system to use the MCP server.